ivan770/spartan/README.md

 * Rich messages, with support for timezone, timeout, delay, max tries, and states
 * Integrated time handling
 * Redis-like database persistence using timers
 * Background GC that helps you keep your queues tidy
+* Key-based queue authorization
 * Simple API

 ## Installation